-In such an important commercial and industrial city such as London, it is inevitable that major road or rail works occur.
+In such an important commercial and industrial city, it is inevitable that major road or rail works will occur.
 Back in 2010 it was revealed that more than 5,500 of London’s major roads were being worked on including major business and tourist areas such as Oxford Street, Piccadilly and Chancery Lane.

 As one of the biggest and most influential cities on the planet, there is constant pressure for London’s transport network to be improved and upgraded to meet 21st Century demands.
 Bear in mind that the Crossrail scheme, a new high frequency railway connecting London and the South East, is now underway, along with plans for the proposed HS2 line from London Euston, which could affect many boroughs in North West London.

 Your chosen solicitor will also need to check whether there are any Tree Preservation Orders (TPO) on trees in the vicinity of your prospective home.
 TPO-protected trees cannot be trimmed, pruned or uprooted without prior council approval.
 It is a criminal offence for anyone to wilfully damage or destroy a tree under a TPO.